Edison station: History

+Original construction

+The land on which Edison station stands was acquired by Augustus Stelle, a descendent of the Stelle family.
+Augustus Stelle served as a clerk at the Piscataway Baptist Church in Piscatawaytown.
+He also became a local entrepreneur and became prominent in the community.
+Stelle acquired the property around what is now Edison station and was focused on building a village around the station.

 Station rename (1954–1956)

 Suburban development leading to growth in the renamed Edison Township led to a drive to improve facilities for both the post office and Stelton station.
 Locals wanted a new central post office while Mayor James C. Forgione focused on the railroad station.
 Forgione stated that he wanted the Pennsylvania Railroad to improve service at the station, because the parking lots at the station reduced the pressure on stations at New Brunswick and Metuchen.
+Forgione urged commuters to increase their use of the station in order to make the business case for the Pennsylvania Railroad to increase service.

 The township had room for increased suburban growth and felt that the railroad station would be the impetus for the development.
 By 1955, population had reached 30,000 and predictions showed 60,000 by 1975.
-Previous plans dating back to 1930 were to have a plaza built around station, but fell apart when a local landowner felt the township was lowballing an offer for their property and the Great Depression eliminated any other further progress.
+Previous plans dating back to 1930 were to have a plaza built around the station, but fell apart when a local landowner felt the township was lowballing an offer for their property and the Great Depression eliminated any other further progress.
 Forgione felt that a new station was necessary for some of the new developments popping up nearby.
 The idea of a new parking lot for parking for 400 cars and a pedestrian bridge crossing the tracks would attract commuters from Highland Park and Piscataway as well.
 The township also pressured the Pennsylvania Railroad to start considering park and ride stations as the older stations struggle to provide parking.